LuiseRauer/MicrobIEM/README.md

 Several optional steps for quality control are available in MicrobIEM:

--	Sample filter: Exclusion of samples with low total reads, i.e. low sequencing depth
+-	Sample filter: Exclusion of samples with low total reads, i.e., low sequencing depth
 -	Feature filter: Exclusion of features (ASVs/OTUs) with low abundance, available as:
-    - Exclusion of features with low absolute abundance, i.e. low number of reads (e.g. singletons)
+    - Exclusion of features with low absolute abundance, i.e., low number of reads (e.g., singletons)
-    -	Exclusion of features with low relative abundance
+    -	Exclusion of features with a low relative abundance
 -	Contamination filter: Exclusion of contaminant features (ASVs/OTUs) based on negative controls

 To visualize the effect of each filter setting (x~1~-x~5~), several interactive plots are provided in MicrobIEM:

 -	Correlation of reads and features: to check for sufficient sequencing depth per sample
--	Change in feature abundance: to check the number of reads per feature before and after application of filter settings
+-	Change in feature abundance: to check the number of reads per feature before and after the application of filter settings
 -	Contamination removal – NEG1 based: to check which features present in the NEG1 control are removed
 -	Contamination removal – NEG2 based: to check which features present in the NEG2 control are removed
 -	Reduction of total reads per step: to check the impact of each filtering step on the data set

-The available quality control steps in MicrobIEM can be either used as described, or skipped (partially or altogether) to proceed directly to microbiome data analysis.
+The available quality control steps in MicrobIEM can be either used as described or skipped (partially or altogether) to proceed directly to microbiome data analysis.
-To apply new settings and explore the effect on the interactive plots in a specific step, press “Update plot”.
-When a setting has been chosen and you would like to proceed to the next step, press “Next”.
-To re-adjust settings in a previous step, press “Back”.
+To apply new settings and explore the effect on the interactive plots in a specific step, press "Update plot".
+When you decide on a setting and would like to proceed to the next step, press "Next".
+To re-adjust settings in a previous step, press "Back".

 #### Sample filter
-Low sequencing depth – i.e. low number of reads per sample – is a hint towards experimental failure due to technical problems in sampling or amplification [(Lagkouvardos et al. 2017)](#references).
+Low sequencing depth – i.e., low number of reads per sample – is a hint towards experimental failure due to technical problems in sampling or amplification [(Lagkouvardos et al. 2017)](#references).
 Thus, those samples should be removed from the analysis.
 The sequencing depth varies between sequencing runs, therefore no general advice on a minimum sequencing depth can be given.
-However, the following parameters may be considered when excluding samples: the number of reads in the PCR control, and the distribution of reads and features over samples.
+However, the following parameters may be considered when excluding samples: the number of reads in the PCR control and the distribution of reads and features over samples.
 The PCR control (here: NEG1) should contain only a low number of reads.
-If PCR controls have similar levels of reads as the samples, this hints towards a contamination in the sequencing run or to a general failure of the experiment.
-As no bacteria are expected in the PCR control, one option is to exclude samples with a lower number of reads than in the PCR controls.
-MicrobIEM displays the number of reads and features in the plot “Correlation of reads and features” for each sample and NEG1 and NEG2 controls (as defined in metadata table).
+When PCR controls have similar levels of reads as the samples, this hints towards contamination in the sequencing run or a general failure of the experiment.
+As no bacteria are expected in the PCR control, one option is to exclude samples with fewer reads than in the PCR controls.
+MicrobIEM displays the number of reads and features in the plot "Correlation of reads and features" for each sample and NEG1 and NEG2 controls (as defined in the metadata table).
 The pipeline control (here: NEG2) is more suitable for decontamination and may be neglected in the sample filter step.
 Depending on the sampled environment, pipeline controls may have similar numbers of reads as found in samples.
-A second indicator for high quality of the sequencing run is the absence of a correlation between the number of reads (= sequencing depth) and the number of features (= richness), which can also be checked in MicrobIEM’s plot “Correlation of reads and features”.
-Sequencing depth strongly effects richness [(Sanchez-Cid et al. 2022)](#references), thus sequencing sufficiently deep should result in a read-independent number of features per sample.
+A second indicator for a high quality of the sequencing run is the absence of a correlation between the number of reads (= sequencing depth) and the number of features (= richness), which can also be checked in MicrobIEM’s plot "Correlation of reads and features".
+Sequencing depth strongly effects richness [(Sanchez-Cid et al. 2022)](#references); thus, sequencing sufficiently deep should result in a read-independent number of features per sample.

 <img src="MicrobIEM/man/01_Correlation-reads-features.png"/>

 #### Feature filter
-Features with a low maximum absolute abundance over all samples (e.g. singletons or doubletons) or with a low maximum relative abundance over all samples (equivalent to the Frequency filter) can be removed as they often represent e.g. spurious sequencing errors [(Reitmeier et al. 2021)](#references).
-The plot “Change in feature abundance” is suitable to check the feature abundance before and after application of filter settings.
+Features with a low maximum absolute abundance over all samples (e.g., singletons or doubletons) or with a low maximum relative abundance over all samples (equivalent to the Frequency filter) can be removed as they may represent spurious sequencing errors [(Reitmeier et al. 2021)](#references).
+The plot "Change in feature abundance" is suitable for checking the feature abundance before and after applying filter settings.

 #### Contamination filter
 In MicrobIEM, contaminant removal is based on negative controls.
-As identifying contaminant features solely by their presence in negative controls is not recommended [(Karstens et al. 2019)](#references), two new concepts were implemented in MicrobIEM: 1) the ratio of the mean relative abundance of a sequence in negative controls versus in environmental samples, since a “systematic” contaminant (i.e. not sporadic, originating from e.g. lab consumables) should appear in rather high relative abundance in the expectably empty negative controls, and 2) a span threshold measuring the proportion of negative control samples contaminated with this sequence, since “systematic” contaminants should not appear only sporadically in a small fraction of negative controls.
+As identifying contaminant features solely by their presence in negative controls is not recommended [(Karstens et al. 2019)](#references), we implemented two new concepts in MicrobIEM: 1) the ratio of the mean relative abundance of a sequence in negative controls versus in environmental samples, since a "systematic" contaminant (i.e., not sporadic, e.g., originating from lab consumables) should appear in rather high relative abundance in the expectably empty negative controls, and 2) a span threshold measuring the proportion of negative control samples contaminated with this sequence, since "systematic" contaminants should not appear only sporadically in a small fraction of negative controls.
-These contamination filters (span and ratio) can be applied independently for two types of controls (NEG1 and NEG2, e.g. PCR and Pipeline negative control).
-We recommend to use the pipeline negative controls for contaminant removal, since contaminants over all steps from sampling to sequencing should accumulate in these controls.
+These contamination filters (span and ratio) can be applied independently for two types of controls (NEG1 and NEG2, e.g., PCR and Pipeline negative control).
+We recommend using the pipeline negative controls for contaminant removal since contaminants from all steps from sampling to sequencing should accumulate in these controls.
-The interactive “Contamination removal plots” are suitable to check which features occur in the respective negative controls.
+The interactive "Contamination removal plots" are suitable for checking which features occur in the respective negative controls.
 Bubble size indicates the mean relative abundance per feature in samples, and colors indicate whether these features are kept or removed by the current settings.
-Hovering over the bubbles give further information on each feature, e.g. about its taxonomic annotation to the level provided.
-The taxonomic annotation per feature can be further compared to typical contaminants described in literature, e.g. as can be found in [(Eisenhofer et al. 2019)](#references).
+Hovering over the bubbles gives further information on each feature, e.g., about its taxonomic annotation to the level provided.
+The taxonomic annotation per feature can be further compared to typical contaminants described in the literature, e.g., as can be found in [(Eisenhofer et al. 2019)](#references).

 <img src="MicrobIEM/man/06_Contaminant-removal.png"/>

 ### Save your results

 After quality control has been performed successfully, the user proceeds to data analysis.
-Before analysing your data, we recommend downloading MicrobIEM's files from the "Download" section to your computer.
+Before analyzing your data, we recommend downloading MicrobIEM's files from the "Download" section to your computer.
 You can select between tab-separated .txt files and comma-separated .csv files.

 <img src="MicrobIEM/man/07_Download-files.png"/>